 We have learned that there are a number of risk factors that can contribute to the potential of someone losing their housing and re-experiencing homelessness once housed.
-As a result, London CAReS developed the Housing Support Gift Fund– a flexible fund that understands that there are a number of factors that contribute to a house becoming a home and achieving housing stability.
+As a result, London Cares Homeless Response Services developed the Housing Support Gift Fund– a flexible fund that understands that there are a number of factors that contribute to a house becoming a home and achieving housing stability.
 The fund is intended to promote the overall housing stability of the participant and therefore should be used in a highly individualized manner with few parameters.
 Areas where the fund has been used include: rent gift, rental arrears, damages & repairs, re-housing & setting up housing and utilities.

 Important questions are asked to assess the appropriateness of its use before allocations are made, including: